mattallen-it/iam-infrastructure-labs/Lab-02-AD-DS-Deployment/README.md

 ---

 ### 2. Prerequisites Check
-All prerequisite checks passed before promoting the server to a Domain Controller.
+All prerequisite checks were validated to ensure the system meets requirements for domain controller promotion and secure identity services deployment.

 ![AD DS Prerequisites Check](./images/02-ad-ds-prerequisites-check.png)